huggingface/blog/controlnet.md

 </tr>
 </table>

-With ControlNet, sky is the limit 🌠
+With ControlNet, the sky is the limit 🌠

-In this blog post, we first introduce the [`StableDiffusionControlNetPipeline`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/controlnet) and then show how it can suit various controlled outputs.
+In this blog post, we first introduce the [`StableDiffusionControlNetPipeline`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion/controlnet) and then show how it can be applied for various control conditionings.
 Let’s get controlling!

 ## ControlNet: TL;DR

 ControlNet was introduced in [Adding Conditional Control to Text-to-Image Diffusion Models](https://arxiv.org/abs/2302.05543) by Lvmin Zhang and Maneesh Agrawala.
 It introduces a framework that allows for supporting various spatial contexts that can serve as additional conditionings to Diffusion models such as Stable Diffusion.

-It is comprised of the following steps:
+Training ControlNet is comprised of the following steps:

-1. Cloning the pre-trained parameters of a Diffusion model such as Stable Diffusion's latent UNet (referred to as “trainable copy”) while also maintaining the pre-trained parameters separately (”locked copy”).
+1. Cloning the pre-trained parameters of a Diffusion model, such as Stable Diffusion's latent UNet, (referred to as “trainable copy”) while also maintaining the pre-trained parameters separately (”locked copy”).
 It is done so that the locked parameter copy can preserve the vast knowledge learned from a large dataset, whereas the trainable copy is employed to learn task-specific aspects.
-2. The trainable and locked copies of the parameters are connected via “zero convolution” layers which are optimized as a part of the ControlNet framework.
+2. The trainable and locked copies of the parameters are connected via “zero convolution” layers (see [here](https://github.com/lllyasviel/ControlNet#controlnet) for more information) which are optimized as a part of the ControlNet framework.
 This is a training trick to preserve the semantics already learned by frozen model as the new conditions are trained.

-Pictorially, it looks like so:
+Pictorially, training a ControlNet looks like so:

 <p align="center">
     <img src="https://github.com/lllyasviel/ControlNet/raw/main/github_page/sd.png" alt="controlnet-structure"><br>